Product Roadmap Webinar: See what TeamSense is building to stop shift-start chaos in 2026 - Register Now

 8. Action Taken

 Specify the disciplinary action being taken as a result of the no call no show.
-This could range from a formal written warning to suspension or final warning, depending on the severity of the infraction and the employee's history.
+This could range from a formal written warning to suspension or final warning, depending on the severity of the infraction and the employee’s history.
+For repeated no call no show incidents, the termination process may be initiated, following proper documentation and adherence to company procedures.

 9. Future Expectations